Descanonge/neba/docs/source/datasets.rst

 This package has a submodule :mod:`~data_assistant.data` to ease the creation and management of multiple dataset with different file format, structure, etc. that can all depend on various parameters.
-Each new dataset is specified by creating a new subclass of :class:`~.DataManagerBase`.
+Each new dataset is specified by creating a new subclass of :class:`~.Dataset`.
 It contains interchangeable *modules* that each cover some functionalities.

-If each subclass of DataManager is associated to a specific dataset, each *instance* of that subclass corresponds to a set of parameters that can be used to change aspects of the dataset on the fly: choose only files for a specific year, change the method to open data, etc.
+If each Dataset subclass specifies access to some data, and each *instance* of that subclass corresponds to a set of parameters that can be used to change aspects of the dataset on the fly: choose only some files for a specific year, change the method to open data, etc.

 .. _module-system: